 But then again, perhaps not.

 I love the quote from Audre Lorde, author of The Cancer Journals.
-Somehow this quote seems fitting, not just today and not just for this post, but for any day and for any post.
+Somehow her words seem fitting, not just today and not just for this post, but for any day and any post.

-Because it’s so very true, “your silence will not protect you.”
+Because it’s so true; “your silence will not protect you.”

 Don’t you agree?